 There’s also an extra step in the process of making Greek yogurt in which whey—the liquid that contains lactose (the natural sugar found in milk)—is drained out.
 What’s left is a creamy, rich yogurt with less sugar, more protein, and a tart flavor.
 The acidity also makes it easier for your body to absorb other nutrients, as well.

 Lean meats are those with relatively low fat content.
 Think skinless chicken, turkey, and meats with the fat trimmed off.

-Bananas are among the best foods for energy.
+Bananas are among the best natural energy foods.

 5. Whole Grains

 Whole grains are among the best healthy foods that give you energy.
 Top picks include oats, brown rice, barley, and even whole-wheat pasta.

 They offer a “complete package” of health benefits, unlike refined grains, which are stripped of valuable nutrients in the refining process.
 Whole grains boost energy with complex carbohydrates that release over time.
 They also provide other minerals and nutrients that can help balance blood sugar to avoid craving-induced energy crashes.